Thursday, September 28, 2017

 Lahcene Boutouba

-A knowledgeable Sommelier who has been working very closely with restaurants, wineries, producers and even negociants for the past 28 years, including working for Michel Rolland and more recently working for/with Jean-Luc Thunevin
+A skillful and knowledgeable Sommelier who has worked very closely with restaurants, wineries, producers, and even negociants for the past 28 years, including working for Michel Rolland and more recently for/with Jean-Luc Thunevin.
+Lahcene is responsible for the sales and marketing/promotion of Clavis Orea and other wine projects.

 Franck Jugelmann (Picture courtesy of Copains d'Avant)